SimformSolutionsPvtLtd/SSPlaceHolderTableView/README.md

 ## Usage example

 **NetworkUnReachableBlock**
-- If you want to use inbuild Rechability for api call, You can simply add your api call inside this networkUnReachableBlock.
+- If you want to use inbuild Reachability for API call, You can simply add your API call inside this networkUnReachableBlock.
 - Put this code in *viewDidLoad*